 President of KP/OSI, Inc., an investment holding company which holds KPCB's investment in OSIsoft, LLC, and as President of KP/CEN, Inc., an investment holding company which holds KPCB's investment in Cenergistic, LLC, and is President of PVHome, Inc., an investment holding company which holds KPCB's investment in residential solar systems.
 Until August 2013, Mr. Kortlang served as a member of the Board of Silver Spring Networks, Inc., a networking platform and solutions provider for smart energy networks.
 From July 2000 to January 2008, Mr. Kortlang worked with Goldman, Sachs & Co., most recently co-heading Goldman's Alternative Energy Investing business.
 From June 2005 to February 2008, Mr. Kortlang was a Vice President within Goldman's Special Situations Group, before which he was a Vice President in Goldman's investment banking group focusing on Industrials and Natural Resources.
 From January 1996 to August 1998, Mr. Kortlang was an Associate with A.T.
 Kearney, Inc., where he focused on strategic and operations consulting in the energy, manufacturing, packaging, transportation and communications industries.
 From February 1993 to July 1994, Mr. Kortlang was a Business Analyst at National Australia Bank in strategic planning and macroeconomic forecasting.
-Mr. Kortlang holds a bachelor of business degree in econometrics from University of Melbourne and a master of business administration degree from the University of Michigan.
+Mr. Kortlang holds a bachelor of business degree in economics and finance from Royal Melbourne Institute of Technology, a bachelor of commerce and an honors degree in econometrics from University of Melbourne and a master of business administration degree from the University of Michigan.
 As a venture capitalist, Mr. Kortlang's focus on growth-stage investing in alternative energy technologies provides a valuable industry perspective to our Board.
 Mr. Kortlang's investing and business experience also provide our Board with a valuable perspective on building alternative energy businesses.